PericoRico/TripPlanner/README.md

 ## Test

-Unit test are defined for the trips controller and service
+Unit test are defined for the trips controller and service.
+E2e test are written for validation purposes.

 ```bash
 # unit tests